princeton-vl/CoqGym/README.md

 }
 ```

-For any questions, please ask in [Discussions](https://github.com/princeton-vl/CoqGym/discussions).
+For potential bugs, please open an issue.
+For any other questions, please ask in [Discussions](https://github.com/princeton-vl/CoqGym/discussions).

 ## Table of Contents